sippy-platform/mellow-css/mellow-css/hugo/content/components/buttons.md

 {{</example>}}

 ## Active
-You can use the `.active` class to make the button appear as if it is `:active`.
+You can use the `active` class to make the button appear as if it is `:active`.

 {{<example>}}
 <button type="button" class="btn btn-default active">Default</button>